Opposition to the Russian Orthodox Church during the Russian Civil War

-Opposition to Russian Orthodox Church during the Russian Civil War refers to the opposition to the Russian Orthodox Church and its institutions across the territories held by the former Russian Empire after the fall of the Tsarist regime and eruption of the Russian Civil War in 1917.
-The initial anti-religious campaign of Bolsheviks after their seizure of power in 1917 focused on targeting Eastern Orthodox Church and seizure of its assets, along with antireligious legislation meant to deprive the church of its capacity to function.
+After the Russian Civil War erupted in 1917, the opposition to the Russian Orthodox Church and its institutions strengthened in territories held by the former Russian Empire.
+The initial anti-religious campaign of Bolsheviks after the fall of the Tsarist regime and the Bolshevik seizure of power in 1917 focused on targeting Eastern Orthodox Church, seizing its assets, and depriving the church of its capacity to function through antireligious legislation.

+Background

 Religious situation before the October Revolution

-Since 1721 the Russian Orthodox Church (ROC) had been the established church of the Russian Empire.
+Since 1721, the Russian Orthodox Church (ROC) had been the established church of the Russian Empire.
 The church reforms introduced by Peter I introduced a period of Caesaropapism to the ROC.
 This meant that while the ROC enjoyed substantial privileges, it was nevertheless subordinated to the state.
 As the intelligentsia became more critical of the Tsarist regime, this was often accompanied by a rejection of the ROC, and sometimes by a rejection of religion in general.
 Others, such as Leo Tolstoy retained a strong Christian belief but rejected the autocracy.
 He was excommunicated by the ROC.
-Some Bolsheviks, such as Vladimir Bonch-Bruyevich became involved with the religious minorities collectively called the "sectarians".
+Some Bolsheviks, such as Vladimir Bonch-Bruyevich became involved with the religious minorities collectively called the sectarians.
 Bonch-Bruyevich joined Tolstoy and Vladimir Chertkov in supporting the Dukhobors, even sailing with a group of them when they migrated to Canada.

-In 1914 there were 55,173 Russian Orthodox churches and 29,593 chapels, 112,629 priests and deacons, 550 monasteries and 475 convents with a total of 95,259 monks and nuns in Russia.
+In 1914, there were 55,173 Russian Orthodox churches and 29,593 chapels, 112,629 priests and deacons, 550 monasteries and 475 convents with a total of 95,259 monks and nuns in Russia.